 Sometimes if the pockets are not too deep, there may be little or no discomfort during the procedure – even without numbing.
 The only sensation may be the physical scraping feeling along the teeth as the area is cleaned and smoothened.
 A root planed root surface free of tartar has a better chance of allowing the gum tissues to heal and reattach to it.
 As a result, some deep gum pockets can be reduced after a deep cleaning.

 Typically with deeper pockets and extensive rough root surfaces, the deep scaling and root planning procedure might be broken down into quadrants of work per appointment.
 For example, the upper right side of the mouth might be worked on one day, and the three other parts worked on at separate appointments.
 Or alternatively, one half of the mouth (right or left, upper or lower) might be cleaned per appointment.
 This also allows for only a part of the mouth being frozen at a time and makes for more manageable, shorter appointments.

 Dr. Haghiri may use antibiotic gels within the periodontal pocket, again to remove any nasty bugs, or may rinse out the pocket with various medications such as chlorhexidine.

 Regular and deep dental cleaning in most dentist offices are done by a dental hygienist, however in American Dental Center we take pride to say that every single dental procedure is done by a State Licensed Dentist.

 American Dental Center recommends your teeth professionally cleaned every six months.
 More frequent cleaning and examination may be necessary during treatment of dental and other oral disorders.
 Routine examination of the teeth is recommended at least every year.
-American Dental Center offers Free necessary dental cleaning for children and all new patients who do not have a dental coverage.

 Cost of Deep Cleaning: